LOJK10272U Applied Econometrics

 The course has been selected for ITX exam on Peter Bangs Vej.

 During the block students will work on the completion of 3 applied case studies where econometric analysis has to be used to analyse different data problems and assess the quality of the results.
 The reports can be done as group work.
 Each of the reports must be passed to allow the student to take the final exam.

 The University will make computers and power available to students taking written exams with invigilation in the University’s building on Peter Bangs Vej 36 (ITX).
 Students are therefore not permitted to bring their own computers, tablets or mobile phones.
 If textbooks and/or notes are permitted, according to the course description, these must be in paper format or on a USB flash drive.

 - External censorship

+As ordinary exam.
 If 10 or fewer register for the reexamination the examination form will be oral.

-If the student has not passed the exam registration requirement of successful completion of 3 applied case studies, then these case studies must be handed in two weeks prior to the re-exam.
+If the student has not passed the exam registration requirement of successful completion of 3 applied case studies, then these case studies must be handed in three weeks prior to the re-exam.
 They must be approved before the exam.

 Criteria for exam assesment